Fresh Farm Eggs For Consumption and Fertilized Eggs, Chicks, Pullets/Cockerels For Your Flocks

 IIf you wish to have hard boiled eggs, we suggest the steaming method.
 Gently wash the eggs, place in a steamer (we use a vegetable steamer top in a double boiler), begin timing for 15 minutes, raise water temperature to a gentle boil and steam until the time is reached, then immediately move the eggs to an ice bath for 10 minutes.
 Peel and use.
 Because the eggs are fresh the inner membrane is more pronounced than store bought eggs which can be 2-4 weeks or longer since gathering.
 The membrane is greatly diminished in old eggs.

 Some of you have inquired about the livestock predators we have in our area.
-Those we have actually seen, have on trail camera, or have seen evidence of (scat/track) are: Coon, Possum, Weasel, Mink, Bobcat, Feral Dog (and dogs off leash), Feral Cat, Coyote, Coy-Dogs (serious broblem in eastern Va.), Black Bear (in Wake Forest and Leesville Rd areas as well as in the Neuse River corridor), Feral Hogs, Red Tailed and Red Shouldered Hawks, Barred Owls (we have yet to see a Great Horned Owl in Wake County).
+Those we have actually seen, have on trail camera, or have seen evidence of (scat/track) are: Coon, Possum, Weasel, Mink, Bobcat, Feral Dog (and dogs off leash), Feral Cat, Coyote, Coy-Dogs (serious broblem in eastern Va.), Black Bear (in Wake Forest and Leesville Rd areas as well as in the Neuse River corridor), Feral Hogs, Red Tailed and Red Shouldered Hawks, Barred Owls (we have yet to see a Great Horned Owl in Wake County) and Bald Eagles.
 There is also the possibility that a Red Wolf from the population on the Coast goes into a dispersing travel and can reach the Neuse River Corridor.
 In addition, although pooh poohed by many, the Cougar probably exists in the remote parts of NC in extremely limited numbers.
 With all these potential predators, there is good reason that you often see the Great Pyrenees (or donkees), one of the better known LGD, on many farms and homesteads.
 There have been no confirmed sightings of the grey wolf in this area for well over a century.

 Local Honey from our own Hives